 The Company will provide appropriate funding, as determined by the Committee, for the payment of the independent auditor engaged by the Committee for the purpose of issuing an audit report.
 Further, the Committee shall have the authority to engage financial and internal control experts, including independent public accountants other than Alliance One’s independent auditor, counsel, including counsel other than Alliance One’s regular counsel, and other advisers as it deems reasonably necessary to assist it in carrying out its responsibilities.
 The Company will provide appropriate funding, as determined by the Committee, for the payment of such experts, counsel and other advisers.
 The Company will provide appropriate funding, as determined by the Committee, for ordinary administrative expenses of the Committee that are necessary or appropriate in carrying out its duties.

 The Committee shall be given the authority and financial and other resources to conduct investigations into any matters within the scope of its responsibilities.
-The Committee shall have the authority to call before it management and other employees of Alliance One involved in financial or internal control matters.
+The Committee shall have the authority to meet with and seek information from other directors, officers, employees and others as determined by the Committee.

 The Committee shall be composed of not less than three members of the Board.
 All members of the Committee shall meet the requirements of the New York Stock Exchange (“NYSE”), the SEC and any other applicable legal or regulatory requirement concerning (1) independence (including restrictions concerning employment relationships, business relationships, family relationship, and cross compensation committee links), and (2) financial literacy.
 Further, at least one member of the committee shall have the accounting or related financial management expertise to be considered a financial expert.